sl-sh-dev/sl-sh/README.md

 7. `Option<T>` types are supported but those arguments must be last (but can be before one `VarArgs<T>`).
 8. Tuples are supported but if they are in a `Vec<(U, T)>` or `VarArgs<(U, T)>` both U and T must implement `TryIntoExpression` in order to turn each `Expression` into a `Vec`.
+9. TODO are Vec of any length tuples suppported?

 Example
 -------
+- TOOD need examples of ALL types of function signatures supported
 - for example the function:

 ```rust